ivanruby/mpesa-mz-nodejs-lib/README.md

 ### Error-handling

-The parameters for the initializing the transaction object as well as for the `c2b`, `query` and `reversal` methods are validated by the library.
+The parameters for the initialization of the Transaction object as well as for the `c2b`, `query` and `reversal` methods are validated by the library.

-If any required parameter is non-existent, empty or invalid, the library throws an `Error: Missing or invalid Config/C2B/Query/Reversal parameters` error.
-It also appends the names of the missing or invalid parameters.
+If any parameter is non-existent, empty or invalid, the library throws the error:

+`Error: Missing or invalid Config/C2B/Query/Reversal parameters`

+The names of the missing or invalid parameters are also appended to the error message.

 ### Responses